andiosika/andiosika.github.io/_posts/2020-08-13-lda_latent_dirichlet_allocation.markdown

 2.	the [distribution of the] number of topics per document is handled by **alpha**.
 When lambda equals one – we can see where terms land solely using probability.
 A lower lambda distributes the probability mass on a few topics for each document.

-In my project, I created a list of lists... or my 'documents' from the content field of my dataframe.
+In my project, I created a list of lists... or my 'documents' from the content field of my dataframe for 'good' review content.
 This contained the reviews that had been pre-processed.
 I took out stopwords, removed punctuation and lemmatized them in addition to taking out those adjectives I talked about before.
 ```

 #for LDA.Dictionary we need a list of list of tokens: